Juvar1/APRSterminal/README.md

 Program decodes KISS frame and then ax.25 frame and lastly MIC-E data if available.
 Result is printed on window with colorful notation.

 ### HELP - What to do if it does not work somehow?
 Program should work on Python version 2.7.xx and onward.
 Run it with command "sudo python APRSterminal.py" without quotes.
+With Python3.6 run with command "python3.6 APRSterminalP3.py".
 Contact me.
 I'm willing to help on any questions and can even add some features to program if necessary.